googleapis/google-cloud-java/README.md

 ### Preview

 Here is a code snippet showing a simple usage example of ErrorGroupServiceClient.
-Note that you must [supply credentials](#authentication) and a project ID if running this
+Note that you must [supply credentials](#authentication) and a project ID if running this snippet else where.
 ```java
  try (ErrorGroupServiceClient errorGroupServiceClient = ErrorGroupServiceClient.create()) {
    GroupName groupName = GroupName.create("[PROJECT]", "[GROUP]");